bjornbytes/lovr.org/docs/Source:isPlaying.md

 ### Returns

-- `boolean isPlaying` Whether or not the sorce is playing.
+- `boolean isPlaying` Whether or not the source is playing.

 See also
 ---